amiani/overrider/README.md

-# Local Override testing with Lighthouse and Puppeteer
+# Local override comparison testing with Lighthouse and Puppeteer

 ## Installation